willy2k69/quick-box/README.md

    ```
    sed -i 's/\$torrent->is_private(true);/\$torrent->is_private(false);/g' /var/www/rutorrent/plugins/create/createtorrent.php
    ```
+  2. Currently CuteFTP can only connect to your ${username} seedbox home directory via FTP on port 21.
+I am going to be looking further into allowing CuteFTP a connection on SFTP for added security.
+That is, if I am not completley limited by GlobalScapes software practices.

 #### BUILDING ERRORS
   * If ffmpeg/rtorrent/libtorrent/xmlrpc-c fails to build.. check /etc/fstab for 'noexec' flag (_but this should be fixed_)